Craig Silvey

-Craig Silvey (born 1 January 1982) is an Australian novelist.
+Craig Silvey (born 1982) is an Australian novelist.
 Silvey has twice been named one of the Best Young Australian Novelists by The Sydney Morning Herald and has been shortlisted for the International Dublin Literary Award.
-His 2009 second novel was selected by the American Library Association as Best Fiction for Young Adults in their 2012 list, and was made into the movie Jasper Jones in 2017.
+His 2009 second novel Jasper Jones was selected by the American Library Association as Best Fiction for Young Adults in their 2012 list, and was made into the movie of the same name in 2017.

-Education
+In January 2026, Silvey was arrested and charged with producing, distributing, and two counts of possessing child exploitation material.
+He pleaded guilty to one count of possession and distribution in May 2026.
+Released on home bail, Silvey is due to be sentenced on 22 October 2026.

+Early life and education

-Silvey grew up in a town in the south-west of Western Australia called Dwellingup.
+Craig Silvey was born in 1982.
+He grew up in the south-west of Western Australia in a town called Dwellingup.
 His father was an industrial arts teacher, and his mother was a teacher-librarian.

-Educated at the Independent Pioneer Village School, Silvey describes the experience as unusual in that it is located in Armadale's Pioneer Village which is an open-air museum "...in the style of an 1800s gold mining town with an old mine shaft".

-"It was certainly weird", says Silvey.
-"The girls had straw hats and big white socks, the boys had black cricket-style caps.
+Educated at the Independent Pioneer Village School, Silvey describes the experience as unusual in that it is located in Armadale's Pioneer Village which is an open-air museum "...in the style of an 1800s gold mining town with an old mine shaft...
+The girls had straw hats and big white socks, the boys had black cricket-style caps.
 Other than that it was standard private-school fare.
-The classes were small and the teachers great."
+The classes were small and the teachers great.".

-Silvey's secondary education was at the independent Frederick Irwin Anglican School in Mandurah.

-Rather than going to university, Silvey took on menial labouring and cleaning jobs to support his writing.
+After completing secondary education at the independent Frederick Irwin Anglican School in Mandurah, he eschewed going to university and took on menial labouring and cleaning jobs to support his writing.